inception-project/external-recommender-flair/README.md

 After everything has been set up, the recommender then can be started from the command line by calling

     python app_flair.py

+## Tagset
+ `flair_ner.json` contains name entity tags and `flair_pos.json` contains pos-of-speech tags.
+When you annotate your text with Flair external recommender, you need first import the two tagset files into your project in INCEpTION as "Settings -> Tagsets -> Choose FIles -> Format : JSON -> Submit".